marianacarmoduarte/marianacarmoduarte.github.io/content/wpapers/Duarte & Kittel/index.md

 title: 'Only Hot Air?
 National Parliamentary Discourse and Its Effect on Public Opinion on the European Union'
 summary: Working Paper
 authors:
-  - admin
+  - MC Duarte
-  - Rebecca C. Kittel
+  - RC Kittel

 date: '2023-01-01'